 (4) the facility's administrator; or

-(5) the controlling person.
+(5) a controlling person.

 (c) General information required.
-An applicant must file with DHS an application which contains:
+An applicant must submit to HHSC, through the online portal, an application that contains:

-(1) for initial applications and change of ownership only, evidence of the right to possession of the facility at the time the application will be granted, which may be satisfied by the submission of applicable portions of a lease agreement, deed or trust, or appropriate legal document.
-The names and addresses of any persons or organizations listed as owner of record in the real estate, including the buildings and grounds must be disclosed to DHS;
+(1) for initial applications, relocation, and change of ownership only, evidence of the right to possession of the facility at the time the application will be granted, which may be satisfied by the submission of applicable portions of a lease agreement, deed or trust, or appropriate legal document.
+The names and addresses of any persons or organizations listed as owner of record in the real estate, including the buildings and grounds and property documents, must be disclosed to HHSC ;

-(2) a certificate of good standing issued by the Comptroller of Public Accounts; and
+and

-(3) for initial applications and change of ownership only, the certificate of incorporation issued by the secretary of state for a corporation or a copy of the partnership agreement for a partnership.
+(2) for initial applications and change of ownership , tax ID documentation and a copy of the partnership agreement if a partnership exists.
+For other changes associated with tax ID, tax ID documentation must be provided.

 §551.14.
 Increase in Capacity.

-(a) During the license term, a license holder may not increase capacity without approval from the Texas Department of Human Services (DHS).
-The license holder must submit to DHS a complete application for increase in capacity and the fee required in §90.19 of this title (relating to License Fees).
+(a) During the license term, a license holder may not increase capacity without approval from HHSC .
+The license holder must submit to HHSC a complete application, through the online portal, for increase in capacity and the fee required in §551.19 of this subchapter (relating to License Fees).

-(b) An application for an increase in beds that was not included in the plan approved under §533.062 of the Health and Safety Code, Plan on Long Term Care for Persons with Mental Retardation, will not be approved by DHS.
+(b) An application for an increase in capacity that was not included in the plan approved under §533A.062 of Texas Health and Safety Code, Plan on Long-Term Care for Persons with an Intellectual Disability, will not be approved by HHSC .

-(c) Upon approval of an increase in capacity, DHS will issue a new license.
+(c) Upon approval of an increase in capacity, HHSC will issue a new license.

 §551.15.
 Renewal Procedures and Qualifications.

-(a) A license expires three years after the date it is issued, except as provided in subsections (b)(1) and (c)(1) of this section.
+(a) A license expires three years after the date it is issued .
 HHSC does not automatically renew a license.
 For a license to remain in effect after its expiration date, a license holder must apply to renew the license in accordance with this section.

-(b) If HHSC renews a license that expires after December 31, 2018, and before January 1, 2020, HHSC:

-(1) issues a license that is valid for two years, if the license is for a facility with a facility identification number that ends in 0-3 or 7-9; and

-(2) issues a license that is valid for three years, if the license is for a facility with a facility identification number that ends in 4-6.

-(c) If HHSC renews a license that expires after December 31, 2019, and before January 1, 2021, HHSC:

-(1) issues a license that is valid for two years, if the license is for a facility with a facility identification number that ends in 4-6; and

-(2) issues a license that is valid for three years, if the license is for a facility with a facility identification number that ends in 0-3 or 7-9.

-(d) To renew a license, a license holder must submit to HHSC a timely and sufficient application to renew the license .
+(b) To renew a license, a license holder must submit to HHSC a timely and sufficient application to renew the license through the online portal.
 A license holder has submitted a timely and sufficient application to renew a license if:

 (1) the license holder submits the following to HHSC so HHSC receives it no later than the 45th day before the license expires:

-(A) the fee required by §90.19(a)(1) of this subchapter; and
+(A) the fee required by §551.19(a)(1) of this subchapter (relating to License Fees); and

 (B) one of the following: